code4nothing/singlepath/README.md

 That is: send us a snippet of code where an ```if-then-else``` is unavoidable.

 ## The goal

 Collectively refactor the code, with the manifest and deliberate goal of eliminating the conditional path.

 Then, reflect on the result.
 Was it worth the effort?

+This is the list of [quizzes] (https://github.com/code4nothing/singlepath/search?q=label%3Aquiz&ref=cmdform&type=Issues) and these are the suggested [solutions] (https://github.com/code4nothing/singlepath/search?q=label%3Asolution&ref=cmdform&type=Issues)

 ## Rules